greener-group/progres/README.md

 1. Run `pip install progres`, which will also install [Biopython](https://biopython.org), [mmtf-python](https://github.com/rcsb/mmtf-python) and [einops](https://github.com/arogozhnikov/einops) if they are not already present.
 2. The first time you search with the software the trained model and pre-embedded databases (~220 MB) will be downloaded to the package directory from [Zenodo](https://zenodo.org/record/7782088), which requires an internet connection.
 This can take a few minutes.
 3. The first time you search against the AlphaFold database TED domains the pre-embedded database (~33 GB) will be downloaded in a similar way.
+This can take a while.
 Make sure you have enough disk space!

 ## Usage